Some-Earth-2514/CSE-2050/README.md

 # CSE-2050
 UConn CSE 2050 Spring '23
-Contains all Lecture and Lab code with Prof. Jake Scoggin.
+Contains all Python code from lectures with Prof. Jake Scoggin.